salcedoe/MtMdocs/docs/matlabBasics/Structures.md

 ## Creating an Array of Structures

 Like all MATLAB variables, a structure can also be an array.
-This is a known as a Nonscalar Structure Array (remember, scalar means having just one element).
+This is known as a Nonscalar Structure Array (remember, scalar means having just one element).

 Think of it like this: each element in the array contains a structure.
 For this to work, all the structures in the array must have the same fieldnames, but the data *stored* in the fieldnames can be different.

 You add new elements to a structure array as you would to a numeric array: by using the parentheses to indicate the index of the element.

 !!! example "Nonscalar Structure Array"